 Pittsburgh has enjoyed a great civic and economic comeback of late, and a perfect time to experience all that the region has to offer is during Pittsburgh Pride, which takes place in early to mid-June.
 This year the festivities take place a week later than last year, from June 6 through June 15, 2014, culminating in a final weekend that includes a parade and festival.

-Fans of nightlife can kick off their Pride Weekend on Friday, June 14, with a Pride Pub Crawl, taking place from 8 pm until 2 am at more than a dozen gay and gay-friendly bars and restaurants around the city, from 5801 to Images to Real Luck Cafe to Cruze, a hot new gay dance club in the Strip District.
+Fans of nightlife can kick off their Pride Weekend on Friday, June 13, with a Pride Pub Crawl, taking place from 8 pm until 2 am at more than a dozen gay and gay-friendly bars and restaurants around the city, from 5801 to Images to Real Luck Cafe to Cruze, a hot gay dance club in the Strip District.

-On Saturday, June 15, the big event is Pride in the Street, a wild and rollicking party that begins at 6 pm and takes place in the heart of downtown's gay bar strip, Liberty Avenue, from 9th to 10th streets.
-The party lasts well into the evening and this year features what will no doubt be an incredible 90-minute concert by pop star Adam Lambert.
-Other performers include Joe McElderry, Sharon Needles, Ryan Amador & Jo Limpert, David & Devine, and more.
+On Saturday, June 14, the big event is Pride in the Street, a wild and rollicking party that begins at 5:30 pm and takes place in the heart of downtown's gay bar strip, Liberty Avenue, from 9th to 10th streets.
+The party lasts well into the evening and this year always features a slew of top performers.

 The following day, Sunday, June 15, is the Pittsburgh Gay Pride Parade, officially known as the Pride Awareness March, which takes runs from noon until 1 pm, beginning at Boulevard of the Allies and Grant streets, then moving east and turning left onto Grant Street, where it continues north to 5th Avenue, and then to the Pride Festival grounds along Liberty between 6th and 10th streets.